LdeBerried/how-to-python/README.md

 ### 🔗 Useful Links

+🧩 [Google's Tech Dev Guide for Testing](https://techdevguide.withgoogle.com/resources/topics/testing/?no-filter=true#!) ➡ Complete guide of resources for testing provided by Google.
+A lot of content.

+🧩 [Introduction to unit testing in Python](https://machinelearningmastery.com/a-gentle-introduction-to-unit-testing-in-python/) ➡ Complete guide for setting up unit testing in PyUnit and PyTest in MachineLearningMastery blog.

+🧩 [Getting Started With Testing in Python in RealPython](https://realpython.com/python-testing/) ➡ Complete guide on testing by RealPython.

 💬 [How to write testable code](https://www.toptal.com/qa/how-to-write-testable-code-and-why-it-matters) ➡ (Very good) Toptal blogpost about testing fundamentals.
 Examples are in C## but they are SO readable.

 💬 [Why TDD](https://marsner.com/blog/why-test-driven-development-tdd/) ➡ Marsner blogpost about TDD.

-🧭 [Google's Tech Dev Guide for Testing](https://techdevguide.withgoogle.com/resources/topics/testing/?no-filter=true#!) ➡ Complete guide of resources for testing provided by Google.
-A lot of content.

-🧩 [Introduction to unit testing in Python](https://machinelearningmastery.com/a-gentle-introduction-to-unit-testing-in-python/) ➡ Complete guide for setting up unit testing in PyUnit and PyTest in MachineLearningMastery blog.

-🧩 [Getting Started With Testing in Python in RealPython](https://realpython.com/python-testing/) ➡ Complete guide on testing by RealPython.

 ---